justlucdewit/SIVM/README.md

-# SI-SDK
+# SIVM

-This repository is the SI-SDK, the software development kit for the SI-VM This repository contains multiple applications that can be used to develop software for the SI-VM, this includes `sivm` the virtual machines that run sivm executables and `sias` the assembler for the sivm
+This repository is used to store all of the source code and documentation regarding the SISDK (development kit) and SIRK (runtime kit), including the virtual machine, assembler and disassembler.these applications can be used to develop software for the SIVM.

-Read more about the SI-Assembler [here](assembler/README.md)<br />
+Read more about the SIAS [here](assembler/README.md)<br />
-Read more about the SI-Virtual machine [here](bytecode-interpreter/README.md)
+Read more about the SIVM [here](bytecode-interpreter/README.md) Read more about the SIDA [here](bytecode-interpreter/README.md)